rmlockerd/laminar/README.md

   end
 ```

-You can use the special symbol :endflow to jump terminate the flow
+You can use the endflow directive to terminate the flow gracefully
 (skipping all remaining steps).

 ```ruby